 This Chocolate Raspberry layered cake recipe is of course a delicious for upcoming Valentine’s Day but as with any healthy plant based dessert, any time you fancy it is the right time.
 Raw dessert are mostly made of of nuts, dates, coconut, cacao, vanilla and fruit.
 And look just how pretty it is!
 The color of the raspberries is wonderful and they combine so well with chocolate.
 You can make a large cake or small ones as I did.
 You find the complete recipe below this post.

 The great thing about raw desserts is that they can be made easily in no time.
 I made a fruit layer out of thawed raspberries mashed together with some chia seeds which set and make it thicker.
 Usually the base or dough is some kind of nut blended together with dates often adding some vanilla or other flavorings.
 This makes an easy dough type texture and is just delicious.

-The creamy chocolate layer … avocado, cacao powder and some melted pure chocolate processed in a small food processor into a thick dark frosting.
+The creamy chocolate layer is made of avocado, cacao powder and some melted pure chocolate processed in a small food processor into a thick dark frosting.

 The dough is rolled out between two sheets of parchment paper.
 Here you can do one bigger cake too, then I would say you should double the recipe.
-You need three dough layers per cake, I made two heart shaped one portion sized cakes.
+You need three dough layers per cake, I made three heart shaped one portion sized cakes from 9 hearts.